Skip to main content

 Compound #

-Photo of a compound bow A barebow is a recurve bow without any sights or stabilizers and only a simple arrow rest.
-Most competition barebows" /> Compound bows have cams on each end that produce “let off” when the bow is drawn.
+Photo of a compound bow Compound bows have cams on each end that produce “let off” when the bow is drawn.
 They also have a “back wall” or fixed draw length.
 Recurve bows have neither of those things, so it’s often easier for a beginning archer to find success sooner with a compound bow.
 Compound bows are also more common in Minnesota because they’re more often used for hunting.

 Most compound archers use mechanical release aids to release the string and fire the arrow.
 Trigger-style releases are the most common, but many archers switch to button- or hinge-style release aids as their skills grow.
 A few compound archers use their fingers to fire the arrow like recurve archers do, but “shooting fingers” greatly reduces accuracy, and archers who do have a hard time competing in the compound class.